-- 1. The integration of bulk density measurements into the machine learning models for viscosity determination to perform additional validation for insitu applications. - 2.
+- 1. Integrating bulk density measurements into the machine learning models for viscosity determination to perform additional validation for in-situ applications. - 2.
 Additional LF-NMR and bulk density measurements (dataset expansion) would further improve the understanding of T2 surface relaxation and diffusive coupling in connected micro- and macropores.
-This would also enable us to use artificial neural networks with more success. - 3.
+This would also enable us to use artificial neural networks with more success. - Performing a deeper study on the effect of bulk density data on the water saturation prediction by LF-NMR measurements and studying the effects of noise.
+Another interesting study would be the application of dimensionality reduction methods on NMR T2 distribution. - 4.
 The combination of other conventional logging data with NMR data for machine learning modeling shows excellent potential for other in-situ applications such as rock wettability characterization or quantification of saturates, aromatics, resins, and asphaltenes in hydrocarbons.